edwinmarmolejos/ads-group-project-travel-x/README.md

 If the user enters no, they will proceed to **Input #3** directly.

 - **Input #3**: How many days will you stay?
 (Algorithm can only accept trips of less than 10 days)
 - **Input #4**: How many hours per day will you like to spend doing tourism?
-(The algorithm can only accept times between 6 and 10 hours)
+(Algorithm can only accept times between 6 and 10 hours)
 - **Input #5**: What is your budget(€)?
 - **Final Output #1**: The algorithm will generate the itinerary that maximizes rating; the result will be divided by day and include all of the attractions for that day, as well as the total time and cost each day.
 - **Final Output #2**: The algorithm outputs the average rating, total cost, and average amount of hours of tourism each day for the whole trip.